No Products in the Cart

 Though sleep paralysis is thought to be a regular occurrence in REM sleep, it is considered to be a part of sleep disorders when it occurs outside of REM sleep.

 The abnormal behaviors during sleep paralysis disrupt sleep or cause injury; these are frequently manifestations of action-packed or violent dreams.
 Such a disorder is called REM Sleep Behavior disorder.
-When the body maintains relatively increased muscular tonus during REM sleep, the sleeper can move and act out their dreams.
+When the body maintains a relatively increased muscular tonus during REM sleep, the sleeper can move and act out their dreams.

-If you do not ensure the safety of your sleeping environment, you risk injuring yourself or your partner through twitching, utterances, flailing, kicking, and some people even sit up and get out of bed.
+If you do not ensure the safety of your sleeping environment, you risk injuring yourself or your partner through twitching, utterances, flailing, and kicking.
+Some people even sit up and get out of bed.
 At the end of such an episode, the person may wake up alerted; they may be able to provide a coherent dream story.

 Sleep paralysis can affect men and women of any age group.
 The average age when it first occurs is 14 to 17 years.
 It is a fairly common sleep problem.
-The percentage of people experiencing this varies widely from 5% to 40%.
+The percentage of people experiencing this varies widely, from 5% to 40%.

 If you notice the following symptoms during a sleep paralysis episode, consult your doctor.